openlayers/ol-mapbox-style/README.md

 > **styleUrl**: `string`

-The URL of the Mapbox style object to use for this layer.
+The URL of the Mapbox/MapLibre Style object to use for this layer.
 For a style created with Mapbox Studio and hosted on Mapbox, this will look like 'mapbox://styles/you/your-style'.